-The "credibility Labor economics and the credibility revolution. revolution" (Angrist and Pischke, 2010) in applied microeconomics pushed economists across fields to find credible sources of (experimental or quasi-experimental) variation to answer their research questions, often implementing instrumental variable research designs to isolate exogenous variation in the explanatory variable of interest.
+Labor Economics and the Credibility Revolution The "credibility revolution" (Angrist and Pischke, 2010) in applied microeconomics pushed economists across fields to find credible sources of (experimental or quasi-experimental) variation to answer their research questions, often implementing instrumental variable research designs to isolate exogenous variation in the explanatory variable of interest.
 Some of the earliest "quasi-experimental" work in labor economics in fact exploited historical natural experiments.
 Angrist (1990) identified the causal effect of military service on earnings by exploiting the Vietnam-era draft of US men, which implemented a lottery across men's birth dates.
 The lottery outcomes serve as an instrument to estimate the causal effect of military service on men's earnings.
 Angrist and Krueger (1991) study the effects of compulsory schooling laws - in conjunction with quasi-random variation in individuals' birth dates - to estimate the causal effect of schooling on earnings.
 Birth timing serves as an instrument for years of schooling, allowing the authors to estimate the causal effect of schooling on earnings.
 The broader body of methodological and applied work isolating causal effects was itself recognized with the Nobel Prize in economics in 2021, and has had enormous impact across economics (Hull et al., 2022).

-Economic development and the randomization revolution.
-Reflecting the emphasis on identifying causal effects using (quasi-)experimental variation, the early 2000s saw the rise of randomized controlled trials (RCTs) and impact evaluation as the "gold standard" in empirical economic development research (Gertler, 2004; Miguel and Kremer, 2004; Banerjee and Duflo, 2009).
+Economic Development and the Randomization Revolution Reflecting the emphasis on identifying causal effects using (quasi-)experimental variation, the early 2000's saw the rise of randomized controlled trials (RCTs) and impact evaluation as the "gold standard" in empirical economic development research (Gertler, 2004; Miguel and Kremer, 2004; Banerjee and Duflo, 2009).
 This literature has changed the nature of economic development research as well as economic development policy.
 Its academic and policy impacts were recognized with the Nobel Prize in economics in 2019 (Olken, 2020).